LukePeters/esp32-smart-lights-controller/README.md

 ## The 3D-Printed Enclosure

-If you want to create something like this, you can download the STL file for the enclosure here: [device-enclosure.stl](assets/device-enclosure.stl)
+If you want to create something like this, you can download the 3D-printable STL file for the enclosure here: [device-enclosure.stl](assets/device-enclosure.stl)

 The interior is a blank slate so you can fit any type of microcontroller you want in there.
 There are two slots in the bottom which allow you to secure a board using a zip tie.

 The angled enclosure face has one circular hole for a standard 5mm LED and three square openings (14x14mm) for mechanical keyboard switches.
+Print it with the angled face on the build plate.

 ![3D-printed device enclosure](assets/device-enclosure.png)